sethvoltz/home-setup/README.md

 ## Define and deploy machines in Terraform

-In `main.tf`, there are two resource blocks to consider:

-- `resource "proxmox_vm_qemu" "control-plane"`
-  - Set `count` to an odd number: 1, 3, 5, etc..
-For HA, a minimum of 3 control (server) nodes are required
-- `resource "proxmox_vm_qemu" "worker"`
-  - Set `count` to any number for the desired amount of worker (agent) nodes

-For both of the above, tweak resource and networking requirements as needed.

 Copy `terraform.tfvars.sample` to `terraform.tfvars` and update the values according to the inline comments.
+The `proxmox_settings` block is where to put the API token and secret values generated earlier, along with the URL for the Proxmox API endpoint.

 Plan and apply.
-In tests, it took ~11m to create a 5 node cluster (3 control + 2 worker), but of course this varies based on hardware.
+In tests, it took ~11m to create a 6 node cluster (3 control + 3 worker) on a Proxmox cluster of 3 physical machines, but of course this varies based on hardware and inter-Proxmox networking.

 ```sh
 terraform plan